gityoav/pyg-sql/README.md

 Primary Keys are applied if the primary keys (pk) are specified.
 Now, when we insert into a table, if another record with same pk exists, the record will be replaced.
-Rather than simply delete old records, we create automatically a parallel deleted_database.table to auto-archive these replaced records.
+Rather than simply delete old records, we create automatically a parallel database.archived_schema.table to auto-archive these replaced records.
 This ensure a full audit and roll-back of records is possible.

     :Example: primary keys and deleted records